top of page

 “The greatest sign of success for a teacher… is to be able to say, ‘The children are now working as if I did not exist.’” - Maria Montessori

-Recently, we asked our EduShift community what they’d love to explore in a future blog.
+Recently, we asked our EduShift community what they wanted to explore in a future blog.
 One thoughtful question stood out:

 “In terms of learner agency and voice, how can we create a model in which students are empowered as co-designers of their learning, with genuine input into both what they learn and how they learn it?”

-It’s a powerful provocation, and one that speaks to the heart of EduShift’s mission.
+This question is a powerful provocation and speaks to the heart of EduShift’s mission.

 In this post, we’ll explore what co-designed learning really looks like, how learner agency can be embedded (not bolted on), and why tools like the Learner Profile are key to making it all stick.

-Learner agency, the ability to act intentionally in the learning process, is critical if we are to equip students for an uncertain and complex future.
+Learner agency is the ability to act intentionally in the learning process.
+This capability is crucial for equipping students for an uncertain and complex future.

-As the OECD’s Future of Education and Skills 2030 framework highlights, agency enables learners to influence their own lives and contribute meaningfully to their communities.
+As highlighted by the OECD’s Future of Education and Skills 2030 framework, agency enables learners to influence their own lives and contribute meaningfully to their communities.

 Research tells us that: